 - iii.
-The In addition to posting the signage required by subsection (ii) above, businesses and facilities listed in below in this subsection where individuals are allowed to remove their Face Coverings may only open or remain open to the public if they are using at least one of the following ventilation strategies: (1) all available windows and doors accessible to fresh outdoor air are kept open; (2) fully operational HVAC system; and (3) appropriately sized Portable Air Cleaners (as defined in the Ventilation Guidance) in each room.
+The businesses and facilities listed in below in this subsection may only open or remain open to the public if they are using at least one of the following ventilation strategies: (1) all available windows and doors accessible to fresh outdoor air are kept open; (2) fully operational HVAC system; and (3) appropriately sized Portable Air Cleaners (as defined in the Ventilation Guidance) in each room. - Dining establishments that offer indoor dining (including food courts in Indoor Shopping Centers),

-Businesses and facilities subject to this requirement include, for example and without limitation: - Dining establishments that offer indoor dining (including food courts in Indoor Shopping Centers), - Indoor personal service providers that will be providing services requiring the removal of clients' Face Coverings, - Indoor filming venues where people will be removing their Face Coverings for allowed production-related purposes, - Houses of worship that allow Face Coverings to be removed briefly for religious rituals or ceremonies in compliance with section 4.7 of Health Officer Directive 2020-34, including as it may be amended in the future, and - Institutions of Higher Education that allow Face Coverings to be removed indoors as necessary for specialized instruction in an indoor class in compliance with section 2.10 of Health Officer Directive 2020-22, including as it may be amended in the future. - Movie theaters where concessions are offered, - Indoor pools, and - Locker room and shower facilities.
+- Indoor personal service providers that will be providing services requiring the removal of clients' Face Coverings, - Indoor filming venues where people will be removing their Face Coverings for allowed production-related purposes, - Houses of worship that allow Face Coverings to be removed briefly for religious rituals or ceremonies in compliance with section 4.7 of Health Officer Directive 2020-34, including as it may be amended in the future, and - Institutions of Higher Education that allow Face Coverings to be removed indoors as necessary for specialized instruction in an indoor class in compliance with section 2.10 of Health Officer Directive 2020-22, including as it may be amended in the future.